Best Practices for Interviewing

-An interview can provide you with information about a candidate that can’t easily be gleaned on paper, so give it the attention that it deserves!
-Training interviewers and providing them with a structured guide to follow increases your odds of selecting the right candidate exponentially.
+An interview can provide you with information about a candidate that can’t easily be conveyed on paper.
+Training interviewers and providing them with a structured guide to follow exponentially increases your odds of selecting the right candidate.

 Research indicates that there are five components to a good interview.
 An interview should be:

 - Behaviorally based - Gain insight into a candidate's future performance by leveraging the predictive insight of behavioral interview questions.

 - Clearly defined - Set standards and establish processes so that interviewers know what questions to ask and how to evaluate responses.

 - Consistent - Establishing a consistent interview process allows candidates to be evaluated equitably.

 - Documented - Capture the information from the interview to better evaluate the hiring decision.

 - Calibrated - Use the same set of criteria to rate the success of an interview.

 So how can you be sure to deliver the best interview process?
 Use the guidance tips below to get started.